Can I use my mobile phone there?

 Is there a cafe nearby?

 Yes.
-The very popular Beluga Cafe is just a 5 minutes walk down the road or along the beach.
+The very popular Beluga Cafe is just a 5 minutes stroll down the road.
 Very handy and popular with our guests for breakfast & lunch.

 What hours are the shops open?